 The Apollo 20 Fellows Incentive Program offers incentives to fellows who meet program eligibility requirements and whose students achieve student performance indicators during the school year.
 The program has two components: Employee Attendance and Student Performance.
 Each Apollo campus has an established budget for both components.
 The Employee Attendance component pays an incentive to Apollo fellows for each month of perfect attendance during the 10-month commitment, for a maximum of \$1,500.
 The Student Performance component budget for each campus is \$3,500 per fellow times the number of fellows assigned to that campus.
 If the total amount calculated for all fellows at a campus exceeds the campus budget, each tutor's incentive payment is pro-rated according to an agreed-upon formula.
-See Appendix A for the 2014-2015 model and Appendix B for the eligibility criteria.
-Both the award model and the eligibility criteria documents are posted on the ASPIRE portal (http://portal.battelleforkids.org/Aspire/Recognize/fellows-award-program/fellows-award-program-2014-2015) and were approved by the Board in October 2014.
+See Appendix A for the 2015-2016 model and Appendix B for the eligibility criteria.
+Both the award model and the eligibility criteria documents are posted on the ASPIRE portal (http://portal.battelleforkids.org/Aspire/awards/about-2015-2016-apollo-program/2015-2016-appollo-program-resources) and were approved by the Board in October 2015.

-Under the Student Performance component, Apollo fellows are eligible to receive an incentive based on the performance of the students to whom they were linked, at the campus where they were assigned.
+Under the Student Performance component, Apollo fellows are eligible to receive an incentive based on the performance of the students to whom they were linked at the campus where they were assigned.
 This component has two strands, one for maintaining students already at a high level of achievement and one for raising students' achievement.
 Students are rank-ordered across all HISD students who took the same version of the exam in the same language in the same year.
-Exams used in the analysis include the STAAR Math (Grades 3-8 and End-of-Course), the Iowa or Logramos Math Total, and the campus-administered diagnostic exam.
+Exams used in the analysis include the STAAR Math (Grades 3-8 and End-of-Course) and the campus-administered diagnostic exam.
 The STAAR Math is the primary assessment.
-When two administrations of the Stanford/Aprenda and Iowa/Logramos rankings are used.
-When two administrations of the Stanford/Aprenda and Iowa/Logramos are not available, the student will not be used in the calculation of the award.
+When two administrations of the same exam are not available, the campus-administered diagnostic exam is used.
+If two administrations of the same exam are not available, the student will not be used in the calculation of the award.
 In the event that a fellow has more students linked to him/her than is possible within a three-to-one ratio, a pro-rated adjustment is made to that fellow's total incentive payment.